abhinavsingh/proxy.py/README.md

 Things to notice from above logs:

-- `Loaded plugin` - `proxy.py` will load `proxy.http_proxy.HttpProxyPlugin` by default.
+- `Loaded plugin` - `proxy.py` will load `proxy.http.proxy.HttpProxyPlugin` by default.
   As name suggests, this core plugin adds `http(s)` proxy server capabilities to `proxy.py`

-- `Started N workers` - Use `--num-workers` flag to customize number of `Acceptor` processes.
+- `Started N workers` - Use `--num-workers` flag to customize number of worker processes.
-  By default, `proxy.py` will start as many acceptors as there are CPU cores on the machine.
+  By default, `proxy.py` will start as many workers as there are CPU cores on the machine.

 - `Started server on ::1:8899` - By default, `proxy.py` listens on IPv6 `::1`, which
   is equivalent of IPv4 `127.0.0.1`.
 If you want to access `proxy.py` externally,